emmatheeng/emmatheeng.github.io/docs/projects/blog_setup/_posts/2023-02-08-blog-setup.markdown

 ## Conclusion
 Setting up my Github Pages Jekyll blog was really easy, and seeing my own website hosted on [emmatheeng.github.io](emmatheeng.github.io) after just a couple of minutes of coding felt amazing.
 The real exciting work however has just started - adjusting my blog's look & feel to my liking and finally producing content.

-I'm currently writing up my learnings from those next steps - stay tuned!
+Check out the [blog setup project page](/projects/blog_setup/) for more tutorials about setting up and customising your Jekyll blog!

 **Let me know in the comments in case there's anything you've learned, missed, or anything additional you'd like to know.
 I'm looking forward to hearing from you :-)**